An official website of the United States government

 Member of the NIST Research Advisory Committee, 1996-1998

-Member of the Organizing Committee of the ICCES (International Conference on Computational Engineering and Science) for their conferences in the years 2003-2008
+Member of the Organizing Committee of the ICCES (International Conference on Computational Engineering and Science) conferences in the years 2003-2017

 Member of the Organizing Committee of the International Nanomechanics Workshop at Asilomar, California, July 2004